Police officer who adopted addict's baby to be Trump's State of the Union guest

-When police Officer Ryan Holets shared the riveting and unlikely story of how his family adopted a homeless, heroin addict's baby late last year, he could not imagine that his story also captured the eyes of the White House.

 The next chapter in this story that garnered worldwide attention will bring the Holets family to Washington as first lady Melania Trump's guests at the State of the Union address on Tuesday night.
-White House spokeswoman Sarah Sanders named Holets Monday, along with several others as people who "represent the unbreakable American spirit."
+White House spokeswoman Sarah Sanders on Monday named Holets, along with several others, as people who "represent the unbreakable American spirit."

 "We have entered the twilight zone for sure," Holets recently reflected as he tried to grasp the magnitude of bringing his New Mexico family to a high-profile stage.